-Icon Description An Actor is a user of the system; 'user' can mean a human user, a machine, or even another system or subsystem in the model.

-Object An Object is a particular instance of a Class at run time. ∑ Process A Process is an Activity element with the stereotype process, which expresses the concept of a business process.
+Icon Description Actor An Actor is a user of the system; 'user' can mean a human user, a machine, or even another system or subsystem in the model.
+Object An Object is a particular instance of a Class at run time.
+A Process is an Activity element with the stereotype process, which expresses the concept of a business process.
 Collaboration A Collaboration defines a set of cooperating roles and their connectors.
 Collaboration Use A Collaboration Use element allows for a Pattern defined by a Collaboration to applied to a specific situation.
-Send The Send element is used to depict the action of sending a signal. ∑ Receive A Receive element is used to define the acceptance or receipt of a request.
-Information Item An Information Item element represents an abstraction of data, which data can be conveyed between two objects.
-Decision A Decision is an element that indicates a point of conditional progression: if a condition is true, then processing continues one way; if not, then another.

-Merge A Merge Node brings together a number of alternative flow paths in Activity, Analysis and Interaction Overview diagrams. ₩ Boundary A Boundary is a stereotyped Object that models some system boundary, typically a user interface screen. 🖄 Control A Control element represents a controlling entity or manager that organizes and schedules other activities and elements.
-Q Entity An Entity is a stereotyped Object that models a store or persistence mechanism that captures the information or knowledge in a system.
+Send The Send element is used to depict the action of sending a signal. ∑ Receive A Receive element is used to define the acceptance or receipt of a request. ■ Information Item An Information Item element represents an abstraction of data, which data can be conveyed between two objects. ♦ Decision A Decision is an element that indicates a point of conditional progression: if a condition is true, then processing continues one way; if not, then another. ♦ Merge A Merge Node brings together a number of alternative flow paths in Activity, Analysis and Interaction Overview diagrams.
+Boundary A Boundary is a stereotyped Object that models some system boundary, typically a user interface screen. ⊘ Control A Control element represents a controlling entity or manager that organizes and schedules other activities and elements.